Skip to content

 An FHA-ordered appraisal differs from a conventional one mainly in its focus, which is safety.
 Because FHA loans are secured by government funds, lenders are required to take extra precaution to make sure the house is in a safe, working condition to protect against legal suits and claims.
 The minimum standards, as set by HUD, are stricter when it comes to FHA appraisals; everything should be functioning as it should to pass.

-Reasons for a Failed FHA Appraisal
+Reasons for a Failed Appraisal

 If you have any questions about your home’s appraisal, give us a call today.
 We’d love to answer your questions.